dankurth/flashcards_C_console/README.md

 records per session.

-If you make a new data file or add cards to an existing file you need to put put 00 in front of the question, as in the first question & answer in the example above, eg "00 loco=crazy".
+If you make a new data file or add cards to an existing file you need to put put " 0 " in front of the question, as in the first question & answer in the example above, eg " 0 loco=crazy}".

+A study file can be opened when starting flash by adding it as an argument on the command line, as in "flash demo.rec" (without the quotation marks).

 The program may reside in a separate directory, but MUST be started up in the same directory as your study files (you must change to the